The World, the Flesh and the Devil (1959 film): Production

 Paramount wanted to produce this film under a different title in 1940 but it was delayed.
-Paramount revisited the project in 1945, however by this time many studios were making films that dealt with nuclear warfare after the atomic bombings on Japan, so with the market was saturated, production once again was put on hold.
-It wasn't until 1956 that Sol.
-C Siegel purchased the rights to The Purple Cloud and The World, The Flesh and The Devil would finally be produced.
-With this film, Siegel held a strong ideal and hope that blending the issues of race and nuclear war would catalyze audiences to find some kind of resolution.
+Paramount revisited the project in 1945; however, by this time many studios were making films that dealt with nuclear warfare after the atomic bombings on Japan, so with the market saturated, production once again was put on hold.
+It wasn't until 1956 that Sol C. Siegel purchased the rights to The Purple Cloud and thus that The World, The Flesh and The Devil would finally be produced.
+With this film, Siegel held a strong ideal and hope that blending the issues of racial tension and potential nuclear conflict would catalyze audiences to find some kind of resolution to both.

 Harry Belafonte's production company, Harbel Productions, helped to co-produce the film.
 With his company, Belafonte hoped to create films that would accurately depict African-American lives and experiences as well as promote an African-American presence in Hollywood filmmaking.
 The World, The Flesh and The Devil was the first film that Harbel helped to produce.

 Co-producer Siegel reached out to Belafonte thinking that he would be a good choice for the role of Ralph and that Harbel would benefit from the guidance of Siegel's production advising.
 Siegel believed that casting Belafonte would add gravitas to the film's story and appeal to a wider array of audiences and races.
 Belafonte agreed to sign on even with the script yet to be finished.
 He admired how interracial relationships became the focus of the film.
 However, these feelings would later change.

 According to multiple members of the production team, the original ending was reshot for various reasons: scene quality differing between shooting locations, production office arguments, and the effect the original ending being different than what was artistically intended.
 The new ending that was used instead received some negative critical attention from audiences as well as cast members.
 Apparently, all three co-stars, Inger Stevens, Mel Ferrer, and Harry Belafonte, complained to Siegel during production that they were concerned by the representation of race in the movie.

 Harry Belafonte was paid $350,000 against 50% of the net profits.

 Release and reception

 Box office

 The film had its premiere in Cleveland, Ohio on April 23, 1959.
-According to MGM records, the film earned theatrical rentals of $585,000 in the US and Canada and $500,000 elsewhere, resulting in a loss of $1,442,000.
+According to Metro-Goldwyn-Mayer records, the film earned theatrical rentals of $585,000 in the US and Canada and $500,000 elsewhere, resulting in a loss of $1,442,000.